 The potential for loss of the standard chemical nematicides due to various environmental concerns is great enough to warrant a continued search for alternatives.
 Each year, a number of "promising" candidates are promoted by various sources.
 These include chemical nematicides, and what are termed natural or novel products or soil amendments.
 Even though many of these may not prove to be efficacious, demonstrating this by comparison to a standard nematicide treatment provides valuable justification for maintaining current registrations.
 Such a process succeeds in sorting out those that do truly have potential for nematode management.
-A trial is currently in progress to evaluate several new products including Quillaja 35% (an extract of the Soap Bark tree), Ditera DF, and two new products from Stoller.
+A trial is currently in progress to evaluate several new products.